Pre-existing medical conditions

 3. My conditions are controlled, are they automatically covered?

 No, your conditions are not automatically covered.
 If you wish to seek cover for these conditions on your International Student travel insurance policy, you’ll need to tell us about them during your medical assessment over the phone.

 4. If I only want cover for some of my PECs but not others, do I need to tell you about ALL of my PECs when I apply for my policy?

 Yes, you must disclose ALL PECs that you have.
 You cannot choose which PEC(s) you want to be covered and which PEC(s) you want to exclude.

-Take the next step towards your studies in New Zealand and get an online International Student insurance quote today.
+Take the next step towards your journey in New Zealand and get an online travel insurance quote today.